Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 Community, purpose, walkability, things to do — and a way out of isolation.

-A closing college becomes a community for people 55+.
+A struggling college becomes a community for people 55+.
 Dorms become apartments; the dining hall stays a dining hall; the gym, library, and theater were already perfect.
 A dying institution becomes a thriving one with a different student body.

 A college that's shrinking but alive adds older residents alongside its students.
 Empty wings fill up.
 Residents stabilize the budget; students gain mentors; the campus regains the one thing a half-empty campus most lacks — life.